-Cultural Heritage without Borders was founded in 1995 as an independent non-governmental organisation to work in the spirit of the 1954 Hague Conventions for the protection of cultural property in the event of armed conflicts, natural catastrophes, neglect, poverty or political and social conflicts.
+Ing-Marie Munktell is a medieval historian with 30 years of experience in museum work in senior positions.
+CHwB was founded in 1995 as an independent non-governmental organization to work in the spirit of the 1954 Hague Conventions for the protection of cultural property in the event of armed conflicts, natural catastrophes, neglect, poverty or political and social conflicts.
 CHwB sees its work as a vital contribution to building democracy and supporting human rights.

 CHwB is neutral when it comes to conflicting parties, but not to the rights of all people to cultural heritage – now and in the future.
 Let Ing-Marie tell you more about how CHwB works with cultural heritage to help vulnerable groups recover their sense of dignity and empowerment, which in turn can increase the possibilities for reconciliation and fight against poverty.